pavanravva/Enhanced-MMASD/README.md

 # Multimodal Tranformer Framework

-For evaluating the power of the MMASD+ dataset, we have first tested it on two independent tasks action classification, and identifying ASD.
-For tasks we have tested on multiple combination of dataset and frameworks as listed in **Table 2**.
-The results for Action Classification, and ASD identification are listed in **Table 3**.
+To assess the effectiveness of the MMASD+ dataset, we evaluated it on two independent tasks: action classification and ASD identification.
+For these tasks, we tested various combinations of datasets and frameworks, as outlined in Table 2.
+The results for both action classification and ASD identification are presented in Table 3.

 | S.NO | Data Combination         | Name | ML Frameworks           |
 |------|--------------------------|------|-------------------------|